Alex Cappa: 2019

+2020

 During the COVID-19 outbreak Cappa was involved with supporting local restaurants and businesses.

 On January 9, 2021, in the Wild Card Round against the Washington Football Team, Cappa suffered a fractured ankle.
 On January 15, 2021, Cappa was placed on injured reserve due to the injury.
 The Buccaneers went on to win Super Bowl LV.

+2021

+Cappa started all 19 games, regular season and playoffs, and was the only player to be on the field for all 1328 offensive snaps.
+He had his best season in 2021, helping the Buccaneers allow only 23 sacks and a 3.15% sacks per pass play rate, with both stats leading the league.
+In addition, the Buccaneers averaged 4.89 yards per carry while running over right guard.

 Cincinnati Bengals

+2022

 Cappa signed a four-year, $35 million contract with the Cincinnati Bengals on March 18, 2022.
-Cappa started in all 17 regular season games for Cincinnati in 2022, helping the team to a 12-4 record, but he incurred an ankle injury during the finale against the Baltimore Ravens.
+Cappa was the starting right guard in all 17 regular season games for Cincinnati in 2022, helping the team to a 12–4 record, but he incurred an ankle injury during the finale against the Baltimore Ravens.
 Cappa did not return for the postseason run, in which the Bengals lost the AFC Championship game to the Kansas City Chiefs.

+2023

+Cappa returned as the starting right guard for the 2023 season.
+He started all 17 games in the season.

+2024

+Cappa struggled as the starting guard through all 17 games in 2024, finishing last among NFL guards in pressures (51), hurries (36), and sacks allowed (8, tied with Shaq Mason).

+On March 3, 2025, Cappa was released by the Bengals.

+Las Vegas Raiders

+On March 5, 2025, Cappa signed a two-year, $11 million deal with the Las Vegas Raiders.